Delicious Greek baked chicken, a whole roasted lemon chicken on a bed of tender potatoes and carrots.

 - Place it on top of the vegetables and roast for 1 hour and 15 minutes or until the internal temperature reaches 73 degrees Celsius/165 degrees Fahrenheit.

 - If you have a kitchen thermometer, check the temperature by inserting the thermometer into the thickest part of the thigh.
 If you don’t have a thermometer, pierce the thickest part of the thigh with a skewer, the juices should run clear.
 (Amazon affiliate link)

-- If the bird is not ready yet, return it to the oven and check again after about 5 more minutes.
+- If the baked Greek chicken is not ready yet, return it to the oven and check again after about 5 more minutes.
 Repeat until the juices run clear or the internal temperature is reached.

 - Let rest for about 15 minutes before carving.
 Why?
 Lots of juice builds up during roasting and if you cut it immediately after taking it out of the oven, the juices will just come out of it.
 Letting the bird rest for a while will give those juices time to be reabsorbed into the meat.